 - TickTalk4 includes video calling and other communication channels.

 - An Apple AirTag shows your child's direction and distance relative to you, making it perfect for crowded events or vacation getaways.
+But it's not meant as a primary gps tracker for kids.

 With features like geofences, mobile app alerts, and activity tracking, GPS trackers for kids make family outings and their solo adventures a little safer.
 These simple devices give you the confidence to let them explore their world at a young age.